siyuchen-cc/siyuchen-cc/README.md

 ### Hey, It's Siyu.

-A Data Science Senior Analyst at Accenture based in San Francisco.
+A Data Science Consultant at Accenture based in San Francisco.

 Graduated from <a href="https://umich.edu/"> University of Michigan</a> and major in <a href="https://ioe.engin.umich.edu/">Industrial And Opereations Engineering </a>.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">